mindfulness3stages/Mindfulness/index.md

 This article will appear in the *Journal of Sport Psychology in Action* sometime in 2019.

-This site will be regularly updated based on discussions revolving this paper/idea, primarily through [@mindfulness3s](https://twitter.com/@mindfulness3s/) and personal communciation.
+This site will be regularly updated based on discussions revolving this paper/idea, primarily through [@mindfulness3s](https://twitter.com/@mindfulness3s/) and personal communciations.
 The aim is to use this site to record the expansion of this discussion.
-Readers who would like to offer reflections are welcomed.
+Readers (practitioners, scholars, non-scholars or anyone) who would like to offer reflections are welcomed.
 These reflections can be linked to this site in due course.

 ### In a nutshell
 Having some sense of how one's mindfulness would develop over time is useful while pursuing mindfuness practice.